voltrue2/cluster-mode/README.md

 This module's intention is not to replace the built-in `cluster` module, but to extend it for usability and functionality.

+## How This Module Does

+- Manages starting and graceful shut down of node.js cluster including optional auto respawning of dead worker processes

+- Manages communications amongst the cluster processes including request/response type communication

+- Worker role management where each worker can assign themselves to be a specific roled worker process

 ## How To Install

 ```